RelativeDistance/UnityBackgroundBuild/README.md

 Shows OS level notifications for steps during the build.
 Native on Mac, uses snoretoast on Windows.

 ### Silent Build
 Build without launching the Unity editor.
 Should be on most of the time.
-Helpful to turn to debug issues.
+Helpful to turn off to debug issues.

 ## Launch Settings

 ### Launch Build
-Just like it says will launch the build after completing.
+Just like it says, will launch the build after completing.

 ### Custom Server (WebGL)
 Turn on if you are running a custom server, if off the standard simple server that Unity uses will launch.